Date : 21 June 2019 to 24 June 2019

 Saturday June 22

-Next, we take a bus to the village of Strete, from where we will walk back to Dartmouth along the South West Coast Path.
-The walk from Strete starts across high pasture, with extensive views over Slapton Sands to the south.
+From Strete we will walk to Dartmouth along the South West Coast Path, initially across high pasture, with extensive views over Slapton Sands to the south.

 The path then descends through woodland to idyllic Blackpool Sands (a little different to the namesake Lancashire beach and resort) where there will be a swimming opportunity and a beach café stop.